ericsizemore/phpunit-coverage-check/README.md

 This script can be used in your continuous deployment environment or for example added to a pre-commit hook.

+## GitHub Action

+A GitHub action has been created for this library and can be found in the [PHPUnit Coverage Check Action](https://github.com/ericsizemore/phpunit-coverage-check-action) repository, or on the [GitHub Marketplace](https://github.com/marketplace/actions/phpunit-coverage-check).

 ## Acknowledgements/Credits